Alison Vander Roest

 Join the team!

 I am recruiting talented and creative individuals interested in mechanisms of heart disease.
-Positions available for graduate students, and postdocs.
+Positions available for undergraduate students.
 Please inquire by email!